StarRocks/starrocks/docs/sql-reference/sql-functions/string-functions/group_concat.md

 ## Description

-group_concat concatenates non-null values into one string from a group, with the second argument `sep` being the separator, which is ',' by default if omitted.
+group_concat concatenates non-null values into one string from a group, with a separator argument, which is ',' by default if not specified.

 ## Syntax